CohortOne/SummativeProject/Team 1/readme.txt

    - upon sign-in, the first screen will depend on this setting.
    - if initial menu is not amongst user roles, dislay administration (show user personal details) instead.
    - So all together, users can change own password and own initial menu.
-8. Implement BusinessConfig.java, which has to be stored in the database.
-   - Multiple BusinessConfig record can exist in database, each with a different effective date.
-   - Allow Manager/Admin to maintain BusinessConfig.
-   - BusinessConfig of past date cannot be changed.
-   - only BusinessConfig of effective date today or after can be added.
-   - only BusinessConfig of effective date in the futurcan be modified.
-   - modify hire fee calculation and other relevant functions to use this table.
 9. Generate charts for Cars utilization.
    a.
 Cars not generating income for last <x> days,
    b.
 Cars with utilization below <y>% for the last <z> days.
    c.
 Average daily utilization (hours rented / 24) of the last <n> days, by Car and overall.
    d.
 Income generated in the last <n> days, by Car and overall.
    e.
 Percentage of early, on-time, late return of Cars in the last <n> days.
-10.Test mode clock.
+10.Test mode clock - time Warp
-   - All reference to "java.time.LocalDate.now()" to be centralised into one method.
-   - the method will look for a TimeWarp.
-   - TimeWarp must be 0 in production mode, but can be adjusted in test mode.
-   - the method will reutrn java.time.LocalDate.now() + TimeWarp to the caller who will use it as if it is the clock.
-   - TimeWarp can be introduced as BusinessConfig attribute, and be maintained only by Admin.
-   - When maintaining, TimeWarp can only be increased, not decreased.
-   - Upon sign-in, check this value, and alert the user that he/she is using a testing system if TimeWarp is not 0.
+   - Upon sign-in, check TimeWarp, and alert the user that he/she is using a testing system if TimeWarp is not 0.
 11.Design more fluid navigation.
 12.Handle concurrent update.